In this article we will explore:

 They don’t include:

-- costs involved in buying your property such as conveyancing fees and stamp duty
+- capital costs involved in buying your property such as conveyancing fees, legal fees, title search fees, valuation fees, pest and building inspection fees incurred when purchasing the property and stamp duty

 - the principal amount you borrow for the property